AxelVx1/tableau_healthcare_project/README.md

 # tableau_healthcare_project

+## Overview
+This project analyzes healthcare billing data and patient length of stay across various hospitals.
+The goal is to provide insights into healthcare costs, patient outcomes, and hospital performance.
+The interactive dashboard was built using Tableau, and the data has been analyzed to answer key business questions related to cost optimization and operational efficiency.

 ## Dataset
 - **Source**: The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/), which provided a synthetic healthcare dataset.
 It contains patient information, admission details, billing amounts, and other healthcare-related attributes.
 - **Data Size and Attributes**: The dataset includes information such as: